m-toman/ecg-loss/README.md

 # ecg-loss
-e-contaminated Gausssian distribution loss for Keras with Tensorflow backend
+Tensorflow implementation for ε-contaminated Gausssian distribution loss with Tensorflow, Keras-compatible.

+# References
+J. Tukey, “A survey of sampling from contaminated distributions,” Contributions to probability and statistics, vol. 2, pp. 448–485, 1960.